What is Holistic Veterinary Medicine?

 "Characterized by the belief that the parts of something are interconnected and can be explained only by reference to the whole" - New Oxford American Dictionary

-IT IS listening to the whole story.
+It is listening to the whole story.

-IT IS addressing the whole creature.
+It is addressing the whole creature.

-IT IS a better way to practice medicine.
+It is a better way to practice medicine.

 Lucy